 Major Milestones or Deliverables Status Plan Date Revised Actual Date % Complete 15.
 To-be: Replace old/dilapidated machinery and equipment in PWA, replace old/infertile breeding animals, and re-establishment and expansion of orchards.
 An amount of R25 575 400 was allocated to the regions.
-Expenditure is at R 7 303 742 (28.56%) R11m shoe and textile Bakery equipment R5m allocated 30/09/2021 28/02/2022 60% 16.
+Expenditure is at R 7 303 742 (28.56%) 30/09/2021 28/02/2022 80% 16.
 Contribute to a skilled and capable work force that will improve education and skills set of offenders assigned to Workplaces.
 Train offenders at work places March 2022 100% 17.
 Accreditation of Offender Training Facilities and Workplaces.
-Sites received accreditation i.e., Bizzah Makhate, Boksburg, KM II, Zonderwater and PMB production workshops.
-March 2022 March 2022 33% 18.
+Sites received accreditation: Bizzah Makhate, Boksburg, KM II, Zonderwater and PMB production workshops.
+March 2022 33% 18.
 Strategic partners identified and partnership agreements signed.
 Protocol Agreement signed August 2020 with the Dept. of Higher Education.
-MOA between DCS and DBE submitted to DBE for evaluation.
-March 2022 March 2022 50% E-learning implemented and aligned to the required learning output for the delivering on TVFT College and skills training
+MOA between DCS and DBE submitted to Legal f or evaluation.
+March 2022 50% 19.
+E-learning implemented and aligned to the required learning output for the delivering on TVET College and skills training programmes.
+DHET supported DCS with the implementation of F-learning March 2022 100%

-Мајо or Milestones or Deliverables Status Plan Date Revised Actual Date % Complete 21.
-Increase sites where arts and crafts are practiced with gratuity to offenders, and formal courses attended.
+Majo r Milestones or Deliverables Status Plan Date Revised Actual Date % Complete 21.
+Increase of sites where arts and crafts are practiced with gratuity to offenders, and formal courses attended.
 (Regions in the process to identify sites) Draft Master Plan has been completed and put on route for consultation.
-The Policy for Sports, Recreation, Library, Arts and Culture as well as the selling of art work produced by offenders was consulted with internal and external partners and is being prepared for approval Oct 2021 31/12/202 1 50% The Minister of Justice and Correctional Services launched the Art, Craft and Skills Development Centre in Klerksdorp (LMN Region) on 19 November 2021 November 2021 19/11/2021 100% GREEN - On target to achieve Milestone/Del date = Forecast Date.
+The Policy for Sports, Recreation, Library, Arts and Culture as well as the sale of art work produced by offenders was consulted with internal and external partners and is being prepared for approval Oct 2021 Dec 2021 50% The Minister of Justice and Correctional Services launched the Art, Craft and Skills Development Centre in Klerksdorp (LMN Region) on 19 November 2021 November 2021 19/11/2021 100% GREEN - On target to achieve Milestone/Del date = Forecast Date.
 AMBER - Milestone Target Delivery Date is achieved but a managed solution capable of Forecast date is being applied.
-Baseline date RED - Milestone Targor has already passed bringing forward the fo .
-No work round ls or solutions ca
+Baseline date RED - Milestone Targ or has already passed bringing forward the fo d.
+No work round ds or solutions ca